A Practical Cleaning Schedule for Working Moms

 Avoid comparison

 It is easy to look at someone else’s life and think to yourself, “She’s doing it better than me.”
 I am guilty of this myself and social media reels certainly don’t help.
-But the truth is everyone has their own way of doing things and their own standards; what works for your neighbor or best friend or a social media influencer, may not work for you.
+But the truth is everyone has their own way of doing things and their own standards, remember, comparison is the thief of joy…what works for your neighbor or best friend or a social media influencer, may not work for you.
 As a busy, working mom you can adapt the cleaning schedule below for how it applies to your day-to-day life; not anyone else’s.

 Establish habits